loco-philippe/geonetworkx/README.md

 *The Geo-NX package was created as part of the [Qualicharge](https://github.com/MTES-MCT/qualicharge) project*

-*The GeoNetworkX package was created as part of the [Qualicharge](https://github.com/MTES-MCT/qualicharge) project*

 ## Description

 Geo-NX combines the capabilities of NetworkX, GeoPandas and shapely :